obx sandbar living monthly market update

 Now, let's look at month-over-month:

-• Median sale price for all Residential property sold in the month of October was $665,000, down almost 13% versus September ‘25.
+• Median sale price for all Residential property sold in the month of December was $635,000, down 9% versus November ‘25.

-• We’re seeing a reduction in cash buyers (down 3%) and disclosed multiple offers (down 1%) year over year (keep in mind that multiple offers are not a required disclosure in our MLS).
+• We’re seeing a reduction in cash buyers (down 3.3%) and disclosed multiple offers (down around 1%) year over year (keep in mind that multiple offers are not a required disclosure in our MLS).

 RESIDENTIAL LOTS AND LAND: